sidvishnoi/sidvishnoi/src/pages/about/_about.md

 I'm Sid, a passionate software engineer and full-stack web developer with a knack for front-end development.
+Fueled by a passion for technology, I embarked on my self-taught developer journey 12 years <!-- NOTE: update number of years since 2008 every year; count sounds better than actual year here --> ago, and I haven't stopped learning since.

 I leverage my expertise in modern web development principles to build performant and interactive web applications, with a commitment to creating accessible user experiences.